kalu-o/mLEARn/papers/paper.md

 hidden layers and an output layer.
 The DataReader class is the base class responsible for reading train/test dataset into features and labels.
 Three different readers are implemented, namely, MNISTReader, GenericReader and IrisReader.
 The Optimizer class is the base class responsible for training algorithms.
-Three optimizers are currently implemented, namely, mini-batch stochastic gradient descent [@Kiefer:1952, Ruder16], adaptive gradient (Adagrad) [@Duchi:2011] and root mean square propagation (RMSProp) [@Tieleman:2012].
+Three optimizers are currently implemented, namely mini-batch stochastic gradient descent [@Kiefer:1952; @Ruder16], adaptive gradient (Adagrad) [@Duchi:2011] and root mean square propagation (RMSProp) [@Tieleman:2012].
 A novel implicit adaptive learning rate method (PSDSquare) implemented is currently being considered for publication by IEEE.

 # Acknowledgements